RK900/Flu-Prediction/README.md

 MIT

 ###Dependencies
-Requires Numpy, Biopython, and Scikit-learn installed.
-Python 2 required.
+Python 2.7 or greater with Numpy, Biopython, and Scikit-learn libraries installed.

 ##To use:
 Input any HA (hemagglutinin) or NA (neuraminidase) flu protein sequence and it's corresponding child sequence into the program and it will output a predicted offspring of that specific flu strain.